getcarina/getcarina.com/_posts/2015-12-08-running-shipyard-on-carina.md

 If you have a UI or tool that you'd like to work with Carina, [definitely reach out to us](https://github.com/getcarina/feedback)!

+**Caveat Raptor**: I'm showing you the raw installation of shipyard - by default this starts a set of publicly accessible services, and containers.
+For the purposes of a demo this is ok, but if you plan on running this for any length of time, **please** set proper firewall rules, listening on [servicenet](https://getcarina.com/docs/tutorials/servicenet/) vs. public internet, lock down port/host access on the etcd container, etc. When we make an official tutorial these instructions will be added.

 On to the fun.

 ### Follow your dreams.